CXwudi/vocadb-video-downloader/README.md

 A multi-module program driven by Youtube-dl, FFmpeg and Python Mutagen library, that can download PVs from various 二次元 websites (Niconico, Youtube, Bilibili and etc) according to a VocaDB favourite list, extract audios from PVs, and tags audios with dedicated information from VocaDB

-Functionality of each module:
+### Functionality of each modules

 * **vocadb-pv-task-producer**:
   * Input: An ID of a favourite list in VocaDB
+    * You can transform your Youtube/Niconico favourite list into VocaDB favourite list by using the import feature on the website
-  * Output: Produce/Update a folder of json files where each json file is the detail information of a Vocaloid song
+  * Output: a folder of json files representing detail information of Vocaloid songs in favourite list
-  * Notes:
-    * The format of the json file follows GET [`https://vocadb.net/api/songs/<songId>?fields=PVs`](https://vocadb.net/swagger/ui/index#!/SongApi/SongApi_GetById "VocaDB Api Doc Page")
+    * The format of the json file follows GET [`https://vocadb.net/api/songs/<songId>?fields=PVs`](https://vocadb.net/swagger/ui/index#!/SongApi/SongApi_GetById "VocaDB Api Doc Page")(click to see the api doc page)
-    * Youtube/Niconico favourite list can be imported into VocaDB website using the import feature on the website.
-Therefore this module covers both Niconico and Youtube favourite list as well.
-    * If I have time, other modules for reading favourite lists directly from local file, Bilibili and writing same output can be implemented using Selenium or commons-csv
+    * If I have time, I can implement other modules for reading favourite lists directly from local file, Bilibili and writing same output
 * **vocadb-pv-downloader**:
-  * Input: The output of vocadb-pv-task-producer, which is a folder of json files where each json file is the detail information of a Vocaloid song.
-In this module, each json file indicate a Vocaloid PV to be downloaded
+  * Input: The output of vocadb-pv-task-producer
-  * Output: Contains a copy of the input, plus PV downloaded from supported websites (Youtube, Niconico, Bilibili) using youtube-dl
+  * Output: A copy of the input of this module + PV and thumbnails downloaded from supported websites (Youtube, Niconico, Bilibili)
+    * Powered by using youtube-dl
 * **vocadb-pv-extractor**:
-  * Input: the output of vocadb-pv-downloader, which contains PVs downloaded, thumbnails of PVs, and detail information of songs in json files
+  * Input: the output of vocadb-pv-downloader
-  * Output: the copy of json files, plus audio tracks extracted from PVs and embeded with thumbnail and tags information from json files using Python Mutagen library
+  * Output: A folder with copies of json files + audio files extracted from PVs with embedded thumbnail and tags information

-//TODO: other explaination like easy hackable configs, easy hackable output/input, allowing using output with other program and etc.
+    * extraction is done by ffmpeg
+    * thumbnail and tag are done by Python Mutagen library
+    * the json files provide information of tags

+### General Implementation Consideration

+Of course, the following are my first concern

+Functional Requirements:

+* able to download videos from Bilibili, Youtube and Niconico
+* automatically extract audio losslessly using ffmpeg
+* since VocaDB provides useful info of Vocaloid songs, and youtube-dl can download thumbnails, why not embed tags and thumbnails using python mutagen lib

+Hence, we decide to make a Maven multi-module project.
+Each module handle one action

+However, there are some other things I concern

+Non-Functional Requirements:

+* replacable binary files (youtube-dl, ffmpeg, and etc)
+* can stop and continue
+* can inspect and modify the input/output manually, by users or by some other programs

+Hence, we come up with easy hackable configs, easy hackable output/input.
+As all modules follow the pattern of: take an input and some config files, then it produces an output.
+Input files, Output files and config files are all placed outside of the programs and stored in txt.
+So they are free to be read and edited by users or other programs 😁

 ## Current Progresses